CaraMcAvinchey/the-puzzle-exchange/README.md

 ### Home Page
 - The user will be able to learn about the Puzzle Exchange group and it's origin via the 'about us' and 'our story' sections.
-- The 'why join us' section will encourage the user further connect with the purpose of the meet up group.
+- The 'why join us' section will encourage the user further connect with the purpose of the group.

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/97494262/160029508-455b28e9-482e-4dde-a88e-6fc1c146a69c.png">

 ### Locations Page
 - This section will allow the user to find out when the exchange meetups will happen, where they will be located and at what time.
-- The page will be updated as the coffee shop locations and times change to keep the user up to date.
+- The page will be updated as the coffee shop locations and times change throughout the year to keep the user up to date.

 <img width="514" alt="Screenshot 2022-03-30 at 22 20 35" src="https://user-images.githubusercontent.com/97494262/160857196-ab5ca9ed-ff92-461b-8eb5-edbaf1745ad7.png">